 1 liter0.264172 US gallons.1 \text{ liter} \approx 0.264172 \text{ US gallons}.

-If the problem means Imperial gallons instead, the factor changes:
+If the problem means Imperial gallons instead,

 1 liter0.219969 Imperial gallons.1 \text{ liter} \approx 0.219969 \text{ Imperial gallons}.

-For US liquid gallons, use
+For US liquid gallons the formula is

-gallons=liters×0.264172.\text{gallons} = \text{liters} \times 0.264172.
+gallons=liters×0.264172,\text{gallons} = \text{liters} \times 0.264172,

-The same relationship can also be written as
+which can equivalently be written as

 gallons=liters3.78541,\text{gallons} = \frac{\text{liters}}{3.78541},

-because 11 US gallon is about 3.785413.78541 liters.
+since 11 US gallon is about 3.785413.78541 liters.

-gallons=10×0.264172.\text{gallons} = 10 \times 0.264172.
+gallons=10×0.264172=2.64172\text{gallons} = 10 \times 0.264172 = 2.64172

 So